fuse-compound/Fuse.Stripe/README.md

 - Whilst you are in the `unoproj` file also add this `"Stripe": { "PublishableKey": "<YourKey>" },`
 - Add this to your JS `var Stripe = require("Stripe");`

+Stripe's functionality is provided though `Gradle` on Android & `CocoaPods` on iOS.
+So when you build you have to declare that you want to use those systems:

+- For Android: `uno build -tAndroid -DGradle -r`
+- For iOS: `uno build -iOS -DCocoaPods -r`

 Done!

 # API